Are Phuket Beaches the most beautiful in South East Asia?

 Kata Noi Beach

 Situated on the southwest end of the island Kata Noi Beach can be reached by a 20-minute drive from Patong.
 The beach is well known for its clear waters, soft white sand, and beautiful sunsets.
 It’s also just a few minutes walk to Kata Beach which is world-renowned as one of Thailand’s most popular tourist destinations with its famous night markets.
+Without a doubt one of the best beaches in Phuket.

 South Coast Beaches